-Notifications must be lodged in accordance with the Form approved by the Authority and set out in Regulation 2/E/2003 (available from the Authority's website), along with two complete copies of the notification and supporting documentation.
+Notifications must be lodged in accordance with the Form approved by the Authority and set out in Regulation 2/E/2003, along with two complete copies of the notification and supporting documentation.
 When supporting documentation is in a foreign language, translation may be required, although documents in English are usually accepted.

-The Authority may waive the requirement for certain information or documents to be presented if it considers them unnecessary for appraisal of the concentration.
-It is however up to the notifying parties to assess whether or not it is necessary to complete all the sections on the Form.
-Under Regulation 2/E/2003 certain information is considered essential to the Form and must always be provided.
+The Authority may waive the requirement for certain information or documents to be presented if it considers them unnecessary for appraisal of the concentration, now possibly also in the context of the new pre-notification procedure (see question 3.5 above).
+Under Regulation 2/E/2003 however it is up to the notifying parties to assess whether or not it is necessary to complete all the sections on the Form.
+Certain information specified in the Regulation is considered essential to the Form and must always be provided.